 href

-property of the location interface contains the current URL and setting the the value of href is generally used to redirect the page to another URL.
-This feature can also be used to do the page reloading, in this case rather than providing any other URL, we can assign the current URL itself which causes a page reload.
+property of the location interface contains the current URL and setting the value of href is generally used to redirect the page to another URL.
+This feature can also be used to window location reload in JavaScript; in this case, rather than providing any other URL, we can assign the current URL itself, which causes a window reload.

-Note: this is generally not the preferred way to reload the page.
+Note: This is generally not the preferred way to reload the window/page.

 <!DOCTYPE html>